 - Once you have entered all the necessary information and are happy with the preview of your ads, hit the submit button to submit your campaign for review.
-Unlike Sponsored Products ads which simply need to be entered into the ad platform in order to run, your Sponsored Brands campaign will be reviewed by a human at Amazon.
+Unlike Amazon Sponsored Products ads which simply need to be entered into the ad platform in order to run.
+Your Sponsored Brands campaign will be reviewed by a human at Amazon.
 It can take anywhere from a couple of hours to a couple of days to get a response.

 If you need to change creative elements of your campaign you can edit them and resubmit them for approval.
 Choose whether to pause the ad or keep it running while you await approval on the changes.

 Sponsored Brands ads are higher up in the funnel than Sponsored Products.
-If you focus on ACoS you may be disappointed because these ads often perform at a higher ACoS than Sponsored Products.
-This ad type can drive immediate sales but it’s also meant to drive brand awareness.
+If you focus on ACoS, you may be disappointed because these ads often perform at a higher ACoS than Sponsored Products.
+This ad type can drive immediate sales.
+However, it is important to remember its main purpose is to drive brand awareness.

 Instead of focusing on ACoS, consider using metrics that may be more relevant to this ad type: